AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47179-mass-delete-product-review-doesnt-work-when-logged-in-as-limited-user.md

 # ACSD-47179: mass delete product review does not work when logged in as limited user role

-The ACSD-47179 patch fixes the issue where mass deletion of product review does not work when logged in as limited user role.
+The ACSD-47179 patch fixes the issue where mass deletion of product review does not work when logged in as a limited user role.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.23 is installed.
 The patch ID is ACSD-47179.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions